-The traditional black box and telematics policy involves having a small device installed in the car to monitor driving behaviour.
+The traditional black box and telematics car insurance policy involves having a small device installed in the car to monitor driving behaviour.
 The box is about the size of a mobile phone and usually installed out of sight behind the car’s dashboard.
 The black box automatically records your driving without you having to remember to switch it on.

 Your insurance company will arrange for the black box to be installed in your car, usually at your home.
 Your policy begins from your chosen start date so you won’t need to wait for the box to be installed.
-You won’t have to pay any extra for installation as the price of the box is factored into your premium, but may have to pay a fee if you change cars during the policy and want to have the box installed in the new car.
+You won’t have to pay any extra for installation as the price of the box is factored into your premium, but you may have to pay a fee if you change cars during the policy and want to have the box installed in the new car.

 Self-installed black box insurance